diabolical-ninja/datadisco.github.io/Python Tips & Tricks.md

     print('Complete: {} records uploaded'.format(len(records)))
 ```

-A secondary helper function is required, which slips the dataframe into chunks of size N, to be used in each batch upload.
+A secondary helper function is required, which splits the dataframe into chunks of size N, to be used in each batch upload.

 ```python
 def chunker(seq: list, size: int):